audreyseo/ao3_scraper/README.md

   -p PAGE, --page PAGE  Which page of the search to start from -e END_PAGE, --end-page END_PAGE
                         Which page to stop at.
-Use -1 to go to the end -m MAX_WORKS, --max_works MAX_WORKS
+Use -1 to go to the end -m MAX_WORKS, --max-works MAX_WORKS
                         How many works' stats to include. -1 means all possible.
-  --page_increment PAGE_INCREMENT
+  --page-increment PAGE_INCREMENT
                         Collect every nth page from a search, defaults to 1, i.e. collecting every page from a search.
-  --split_by {none,fandoms}
+  --split-by {none,fandoms}
                         Split a search over every searchable tag.
 Currently only supports search over all fandoms.
-(This helps to make a broad search more tractable) --test_run            Run a test by only collecting the first 100 works.
+(This helps to make a broad search more tractable) --test-run            Run a test by only collecting the first 100 works.
                         Saves the resulting scraped data to a file(s) named test_[timestamp][number].json.
 To collect more or less
                         works for your test run, set using -m/--max_works.
-  -u FROM_URL, --from-url FROM_URL
+  -u URL, --from-url URL
                         Use a given url to start a search.
 This effectively ignores the commandline options --rating, --warning,
                         --category, and --page.
 However --max_works/-m should